-- 130. As CAS has confirmed, a club is a sporting entity identifiable by itself that transcends the legal entities, which operate it.
-It is undisputed that since its creation in 1905, the football club known as SC Bastia has been continuously and uninterruptedly identified by its fans and by the general public until today. - 131.
-CAS has relied in the past on the general principle of law, expressed by the maxim "guius commode, ejus et incommode" (meaning that the one who seeks and obtains a benefit must also accept the possible burdens which flow from that benefit CAS 2009/A/1996, para.
+- known as SC Bastia has been continuously and uninterruptedly identified by its fans and by the general public until today. - CAS has relied in the past on the "general principle of law, expressed by the maxim "guius 131. commode, ejus et incommode" (meaning that the one who seeks and obtains a benefit must also accept the possible burdens which flow from that benefit - CAS 2009/A/1996, para.
 51 of the abstracts published by CAS; CAS 2009/A/1881).